 It’s a well-known fact that Texans from every corner of the state have been taught to “Remember the Alamo,” the site of the 1836 battle between Texan and Mexican armies.
-Tales of courage and heroism are woven into the fabric of the Alamo which still stands today and is a popular tourist destination for people from around the world.
+Tales of courage and heroism are woven into the fabric of the Alamo, which still stands today and is a popular tourist destination for people worldwide.

-To vandalize this revered 250-year old monument is to ask for serious consequences in the eyes of the law.
-One young man definitely received his fair share of Texas justice when he was caught red-handed, engraving his name into the Alamo with a car key.
+To vandalize this revered 250-year-old monument is to ask for severe consequences in the eyes of the law.
+One young man received his fair share of Texas justice when he was caught red-handed, engraving his name into the Alamo with a car key.

-According to local news source KENS5, the vandal managed to make a 3-by-1-inch etching of his first name in a wall located in the Monk’s Burial Room of the church, which resulted in second-degree felony criminal mischief charges.
+According to local news source KENS5, the vandal managed to make a 3-by-1-inch etching of his first name on a wall in the Monk’s Burial Room of the church, resulting in second-degree felony criminal mischief charges.
 According to Texas Penal Code Chapter 28, a second-degree felony criminal mischief charge results when property damage totals between $100,000 and $200,000.

 Vandalism is a severe criminal act with hefty fines, a ruined reputation, and jail time ranging from 2 to 20 years in state prison.
 We can assist you by recommending attorneys who will help you navigate the judicial system if you, a family member, or a co-worker have been arrested and locked up in the Bexar County Jail for vandalism.
 Call McRae Bail Bonds (210) 463-5561 for information on bail bond and jail release.